 Let’s rejoice that he came, he lived, he died, and rose again — to defeat the power of sin, death, and hell.
 What else could we ask for?
 Our eternity is secure, our hope is anchored, and we’ve been given meaning and purpose beyond what we could ever imagine — just by knowing God himself (Jeremiah 9:23-24).

 Along those lines, a hymn came to mind, one that speaks of God’s great love displayed at Easter.
-The words are beautiful, the tune is catchy; in fact, only one read-through got it stuck in my head!
+The words are beautiful and the tune is catchy; in fact, only one read-through got it stuck in my head!
 And I wouldn’t mind if it was, all week long.
 So don’t read it if you don’t want to start humming the tune.
 But do read if you want to be reminded of God’s great love, potentially all week long.